 What makes a resume impressive?

-- Include current, relevant information in all sections.
+- Include current, relevant facts in all sections.

 - Attach a well-written cover letter.